michelkro/ChatGPT-Micro-Cap-Experiment/appreadme.md

 ## 5. Tips
 - Runs on any trading day; use the `ASOF_DATE` parameter in code for historical backfills.
 - Manual orders can be entered or edited before running the update.
+- Use **Clear Price Cache** in the sidebar if you suspect stale quotes.

 Enjoy experimenting!